tatiLand/destroytheworld/README.md

 # destroytheworld
-App that destroys the world
+App that destroys the world.